Wngartman/glorious-readme-generator/README.md

 * [License](#License)

 ## Installation
-gg
+You don;t

 ## Usage
-gg
+You can

-## Contrubutors
+## Contributors
 wngartman

 ## Tests
-ff

 ## Questions
-For more questions contact me at wngartman@gmail.com
+For more questions contact wngartman@gmail.com

 ## License
-This project is licensed under MIT
+This project is licensed under Apache